-However, a teaching relationship is established not only on the basis of the teacher's instructional activities but also in relation to the learning activities of the pupils.
+However, a teaching relationship is established not only by the teacher's instructional activities but also in relation to the learning activities of the pupils.
 The significance of the instructional and learning activities is that they are correlated.
 Consequently, it also is necessary to refer to some modes of learning as nuances of the learning act.
 (For a full explication of learning, psychopedagogics must be studied.
 See the explications of Sonnekus, Van Niekerk, and their colleagues).
-Since learning plays such an important role, it is of utmost importance that the teacher thoroughly plan, e.g., his pupils' sensing, perceiving, thinking, and remembering.
+Since learning plays such an important role, it is of utmost importance that the teacher thoroughly plan his/her pupils' sensing, perceiving, thinking, and remembering, for example.

 (a) Sensing.
-This mode of learning is very subjective in nature, but arouses a certain orientation in the pupil.
+This mode of learning is very subjective but it arouses a certain orientation in the pupil.
 At this stage, the student only has a global understanding of the matter.
-He relies heavily on the images he experiences via seeing, hearing, touching, tasting, and smelling.
+He/she relies heavily on the images he/she experiences via seeing, hearing, touching, tasting, and smelling.
 To actualize this mode of learning, the teacher can use certain teaching aids with good effect.
-When a pupil wonders about what he experiences, this is an indication that sensing is actualized.
-A teacher thus can attempt, in designing the lesson modalities, to point out, e.g., the strange, funny, different and surprising in order to arouse the pupils' wondering.
-As a consequence, the pupil begins to ask questions and to seek solutions to the lesson problem.
-Thus, a biology teacher can surprise his pupils with a beautiful model and arouse their wondering.
+When a pupil wonders about what he/ahe experiences, this is an indication that sensing is actualized.
+Thus, a teacher can attempt, in designing the lesson modalities, to point out, e.g., the strange, funny, different and surprising to arouse the pupils' wondering.
+Consequently, the pupil begins to ask questions and to seek solutions to the lesson problem.
+Thus, a biology teacher can surprise his/her pupils with a beautiful model and arouse their wondering.
 The effect is that they enter the learning event with a purpose.

-From the perspective of designing a lesson, the fact that a pupil not only must be concerned with but remain concerned with the subject matter contents is important.
-This important aspect of the learning activity is known as attending and it has its origin in sensing.
+From the perspective of designing a lesson, the fact that a pupil not only must be concerned with but remain concerned with the subject matter contents is impoortant, and this aspect of the learning activity is known as attending, which has its origin in sensing.

 (b) Perceiving.
-Perceiving indicates that the superficial image impressions (see, hear, touch, taste, smell) have to be interpreted by the pupils.
+Perceiving indicates that the superficial image impressions (see, hear, touch, taste, smell) must be interpreted by the pupils.
 This interpretation refers to the pupils' perspective on and understanding of the matter.
 Ultimately, after a lesson, the pupils must have a clear understanding of what they saw, heard, touched, tasted, or smelled.
 Lesson modalities need to be designed so the teacher purposefully can actualize the pupils' perceptual interpretations.
-For example, this can be done by indicating focal-points that orient the pupils to the most important aspects of the subject matter contents.
+For example, this can be done by indicating focal points which orient the pupils to the most important aspects of the subject matter contents.